Malta in the Eurovision Song Contest 2014: Competing entries

 Artists and composers were able to submit their entries between 24 September 2013 and 31 October 2013 with an entry fee of €150 per submission.
 Songwriters from any nationality were able to submit songs as long as the artist were Maltese or possessed Maltese citizenship.
 Artists were able to submit as many songs as they wished, however, they could only compete with a maximum of two in the semi-final and one in the final.
 2013 national final winner Gianluca Bezzina was unable to compete due to a rule that prevented the previous winner from competing in the following competition.
 210 entries were received by the broadcaster.
 On 19 November 2013, PBS announced a shortlist of 70 entries that had progressed through the selection process.
 The twenty songs selected to compete in the semi-final were announced on the TVM programme Xarabank on 29 November 2013.
 In order to present the competing songs to the public, the semi-finalists filmed promotional videos for their entries which were released in December 2013.
 Among the selected competing artists were former Maltese Eurovision entrants Miriam Christine who represented Malta in the 1996 contest and Fabrizio Faniello who represented Malta in the 2001 and 2006 contests.
 Sophie DeBattista represented Malta in the Junior Eurovision Song Contest 2006 and Daniel Testa represented Malta in the Junior Eurovision Song Contest 2008.

-Among the songwriters, Boris Cezek, Paul Abela, Gerard James Borg and Philip Vella were all past writers of Maltese Eurovision entries.
-Paul Giordimaina represented Malta in the 1991 edition and together with Fleur Balzan co-wrote the Maltese entry in 2011; Stephen Rudden represented the United Kingdom in the 1995 edition as part of the group Love City Groove; Glen Vella represented Malta in the 2011 edition; Johan Bejerholm co-wrote the Azerbaijani entry in 2009.
+Shows

 Semi-final

 The semi-final took place on 7 February 2014.
 Twenty songs competed for fourteen qualifying spots in the final.
 The running order for the semi-final was announced on 3 December 2013.
 The interval act featured guest performances by Denmark's Eurovision Song Contest 2013 winner Emmelie de Forest performing "Only Teardrops", 2014 Ukrainian Eurovision entrant Maria Yaremchuk performing "Tick-Tock" and the local bands the Crowns and Red Electrick.
 The five members of the jury that evaluated the entries during the semi-final consisted of: